bachld2612/bachld2612/README.md

 ## Hi there 👋
-I’m **Lý Duy Bách**, a Software Engineering student specializing in Java backend and aspiring full-stack developer.
+I’m **Lý Duy Bách**, a Software Engineering student specializing in Java backend and aspiring to be a full-stack developer.
 🛠️ Tech Stack:
 - Backend: Java, Spring Framework
 - Frontend: React